h-mip/Bites.jl/README.md

 ## About

+The development of Bites has been possible thanks to funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. 853271)

 Copyright 2021 John R.B.
 Palmer

 Bites.jl is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.